New Mexico: Medical Marijuana Handbook

 Yes, New Mexico recognizes medical marijuana patients from other states.

-Residents of any US state or DC can purchase marijuana from state dispensaries once they provide proof of medical physician authorization.
-Out of state patients are limited to 8 ounces over a 90 day period.
+Residents of any US state, DC, or New Mexico Indian nation, tribe or pueblo can purchase marijuana from state dispensaries once they provide proof of medical physician authorization.
+Out of state patients are limited to 425 grams or 15 ounces over a 90 day period.

 Are there any age restrictions for medical marijuana in New Mexico?